Hardshell vs. Softshell Jackets: Which Is Best for You?

 Why Would I Want One?

-If you often go skiing at resorts on days where it’s snowing, hardshells are the right choice.
+If you often go skiing or snowboarding at resorts on days when it’s snowing, hardshells are the right choice.
 Resort skiing all day on a day when it’s heavily, or even lightly, snowing will make you wish you had some waterproofing.
 Even if the snow isn’t coming down too hard, if you are out there for 5-7 hours, that snow is going to soak through unless you have a waterproof jacket.

 Hardshells are also a good option if you are going to backcountry ski.
 There’s more risk involved in backcountry skiing, so even if the weather looks nice when you leave your house, it’s a good idea to be ready for some snow or precipitation.
 Whether you wear it or toss it in your pack, don’t leave the hardshell at home.